-Getting all the way to the listing appointment and not signing a new client is like dropping a birthday cake after the candles have been lit.
+Getting all the way to a listing appointment but not signing a new client is like dropping a birthday cake after the candles have been lit.
 You’ve put in all the hours to find your prospective client and prepare a real estate listing presentation.
 You’re ready to celebrate … if you can make it to the table.

-If you’ve dropped a lot of cake, chances are your listing presentation template needs some work.
-Read on to learn how to prepare for your presentation, what your presentation must include, and how to send effective follow-ups.
+If you’ve dropped lots of cake, chances are your listing presentation needs some work.
+Read on to learn what you need for a killer listing presentation: How to prepare one, what it must include, how to overcome objections, and send effective follow-ups.

 Need a great listing presentation template?
-Try ours, which is easy to customize in Canva!
+Try our easy-to-customize template in Canva!

-The first step is to show that you actually care about this listing.
-You care about the property and you care about the client.
-Spend some time becoming an expert on the home, neighborhood, and even the seller.
+The first step is to show that you actually care about this listing—that you care about the property and you care about the client.
+Spend some time becoming an expert on the home, neighborhood, and even the sellers.
 You want them to feel like you’re a trusted friend with the knowledge and expertise to sell their home.

 Learn About the Property